Johann Gottfried Pratsch

+Life

-Pratsch was born in Silesia in 1750, and was Czech by nationality.
+Pratsch was born in Silesia in 1750, and was Czech by ethnicity.
 He worked as a piano teacher in Saint Petersburg in the 1770s.
 He taught music at the Smolnїy Institute from 1780 to 1785.
 In 1784, the St. Petersburg Theatre School appointed him harpsichord teacher.

-He collaborated with Nikolay Lvov on a collection of Russian folk songs, which was published in 1790.
-The collection, called "Sobraniye Narodnїkh Russikikh Pesen s Ikh Golosami" ("Collection of Russian Folk Songs with Their Tunes"), influenced composers in Russia and throughout the world, including composers such as Alexander Glazunov, Alexander Gretchaninov, Sergei Rachmaninoff, Igor Stravinsky, Gioachino Rossini, Johann Nepomuk Hummel, Carl Maria von Weber, Fernando Sor, and Ludwig van Beethoven.

 He collaborated with Nikolay Lvov on a collection of Russian folk songs, which was published in 1790.
 The collection, called "Sobraniye Narodnїkh Russikikh Pesen s Ikh Golosami" ("Collection of Russian Folk Songs with Their Tunes"), influenced composers in Russia and throughout the world, including composers such as Alexander Glazunov, Alexander Gretchaninov, Sergei Rachmaninoff, Igor Stravinsky, Gioachino Rossini, Johann Nepomuk Hummel, Carl Maria von Weber, Fernando Sor, and Ludwig van Beethoven.